TrendyCode/zookeepr/README.md

 ## Description

-Zookeepr is an online catalog that allows animal enthusiasts to access data from different locations and browsers without needing to download it to their device.
+Zookeepr is an online catalog for a zoo that allows animal enthusiasts to access data from different locations and browsers without needing to download it to their device.
 This front-end application stores the data on a server using Express.js.

 ## Table of Contents